codac-team/codac/doc/source/index.rst

   Interval tdomain(0, 3);                           // temporal limits [t_0,t_f]=[0,3]

   TubeVector x(tdomain, dt, 4);                     // 4d tube for state vectors
-  TubeVector xdot(tdomain, dt, 4);                  // 4d tube for derivatives of the states
+  TubeVector v(tdomain, dt, 4);                     // 4d tube for derivatives of the states
   TubeVector u(tdomain, dt, 2);                     // 2d tube for inputs of the system

 We assume that we have measurements on the headings :math:`\psi(t)` and :math:`\vartheta(t)`, with some bounded uncertainties defined by intervals :math:`[e_\psi]=[-0.01,0.01]`, :math:`[e_\vartheta]=[-0.01,0.01]`: